chigibbeum/Lingua/documentation/component-instructions/flashcard-design-layout.md

 ## Flashcard Component — Design & Layout

 This document describes the visual design, layout, and interaction patterns for the Flashcard component (`web/src/lib/components/home/Flashcard.svelte`).
-It is aligned with the FLIP Project Guidelines.
+It is aligned with the LINGUA Project Guidelines.

 ### Guideline Alignment